spectricarus/EGL314_TeamF/MVP/Hardware/README.md

+[↑ Back to MVP overview](../README.md) (Software section is documented separately by teammate — linked from there)

 ## Designing the enclosure
 When designing the enclosure, there were a few things to consider:
 * Standoffs to mount the Raspberry Pi